-- Neighbors of Hallcrest were living in the neighborhoodprior to the granting of the current use permit (in 1976) and long before the present owner took over in 1989. - The owner of the winery has steadfastly refused to either apply for a new permit or amend? current one.
-The owner of the winery continues to operate his business with disregard for neighbor's rights and wishes.
-The owner of the winery has never responded to any of our letters (we have included copies of our first and last letters to the owner of Hallcrest ... addenda#3 and 4). - Neighbors of Hallcrest are concerned only with regaining a peaceful neighborhood.
+- Neighbors of Hallcrest were living in the neighborhood prior to the granting of the current use permit (in 1976) and long before the present owner took over in 1989. - The owner of the winery has steadfastly refused to either apply for a new permit or amend h current one.
+The owner of the winery continues to operate his business with disregard for

+Neighbors of Hallcrest are concerned only with regaining a peaceful neighborhood.

 We fully realize that there is another side to this conflict.
-We know the owner of the winery i doing his best to make his pusiness as successful as possible.
-However, this actuality does not override the fact that he bought a winery totally ill-suited to his ambitious nature ... this actuality does not override the fact that he failed to research the limits of the property and of his permit before he purchased the winery and made improvements.
-We empathize with his position and we tried for years to solve the situation as a neighborhood.
+We know the owner of the winery is loing his best to make his business as successful as possible.
+However, this actuality does not override the rights of his neighbors ... this actuality does not override the fact that he bought a vinery totally ill-suited to his ambitious nature ... this actuality does not override the fact that he fact that he fact that he is a mbitious nature ... this actuality does not override the fact that he fact that he sailed to research the limits of the property and of his permit before he purchased the winery and nade improvements.
+We empathize with his position and we tried for years to solve the situation is a neighborhood.
 We were unable to find any middle ground.
-There seems to be no solution that allows him to operate the size and kind of business he desires and not drive his neighbors from thei homes.
-What is the Planning Dept. (especially the Code Compliance arm of the Planning Dept.) for, if not to regulate these kinds of competing interests?
-What are the code and permit requirement for, if they can be so cavalierly and so overtly ignored?
-What do private citizens have to do to insure basic common law rights?
+There seems to be no solution that illows him to operate the size and kind of business he desires and not drive his neighbors from their ies.
+What is the Planning Dept. (especially the Code Compliance arm of the Planning Dept.) for, it not to regulate these kinds of competing interests?
+What are the code and permit requirement or, if they can be so cavalierly and so overtly ignored?
+What do private citizens have to do to nsure basic common law rights?

 As we informed Supervisor Almquist in a prior letter, we are in the process of filing a complaint with the Grand Jury.
-We are not filing a complaint against any member of the Planning Dept. specifically.
-On the contrary, we have found most employees very understanding and sincere.
-We have especially appreciated our contacts with Vince LaFranco, Glenda Hill, Dave Laughlin and Claire Machado.... good people trapped in a politicized system unable to effectively deal with situations for a variety of reasons including poorly designed procedures, politics and large case loads.
+We are not filing a complaint against any member of the Planning Dept. pecifically.
+On the contrary, we havefound most employees very understanding and sincere.
+We have specially appreciated our contacts with Vince LaFranco, Glenda Hill, Dave Laughlin and Claire Aachado.... good people trapped in a politicized system unable to effectively deal with situations for variety of reasons including poorly designed procedures, politics and large case loads.

 We look forward to hearing from you.
-We hope you can use this information to help design a more responsive and effective Planning Dept. We would be happy to supply additional information if it would be helpful.
+We hope you can use this information to help design a more esponsive and effective Planning Dept. We would be happy to supply additional information if it would be helpful.